Desolation Canyon Rock Climbing

-Desolation Canyon is a beautiful and very remote canyon carved by the Green River.
-The rock is very unusual - layers of very good Wasatch formation sandstone is interlaced with good to awful Green River formation sandstones, limestones, and siltstones.
+Desolation Canyon is a beautiful and remote canyon carved by the Green River.
+The rock is very unusual - layers of excellent Wasatch formation sandstone is interlaced with good to awful Green River formation sandstones, limestones, and siltstones.
 Fortunately, the most appealing part of the canyon is mostly Wasatch formation, and the Green River bands are short, easy, and clean up after trundling hundreds of pounds of rocks.

 Aside from the spectacular towers and large walls in the canyon, there are numerous shorter walls that would make for good cragging.
 The potential here is vast.